Indefinite Pronouns in English ,Defination, Types With Example

 Pronouns are an essential part of the English language, used to replace nouns and make sentences simpler and more fluid.
 Understanding pronouns helps in

-Learn how to use the future perfect continuous tense (“will have been doing”) with clear rules, examples, and common mistakes.
-Perfect for B1–B2 ESL learners.
+Learn the future perfect simple tense: clear rules, real examples, and common ESL mistakes.
+Practice exercises included.
+Perfect for B1–B2 learners.